sander-wood/autoharmonizer/README.md

 2. Simply run `harmonizer.py`;\
 3. Wait a while and the harmonized melodies will be saved in the `outputs` folder.\
 \
-PS: You can set the parameter RHYTHM_DENSITY∈(0, 1) in `config.py` to adjust the density of the generated chord progression.
+You can set the parameter RHYTHM_DENSITY∈(0, 1) in `config.py` to adjust the density of the generated chord progression.
 The lower the value of RHYTHM_DENSITY, the fewer chords will be generated, and vice versa.

 ## Use Your Own Dataset
 1. Store all the lead sheets (MIDI or MusicXML) in the `dataset` folder;\